-A content strategist’s hunt for new and innovate ways to present data in visually appealing ways is never ending.
+A content strategist’s hunt for new and innovative ways to present data in visually appealing ways is never-ending.
 With that being said, let’s take a look at some effective data visualisation techniques that are worth bearing in mind during your next big campaign.

 1. Inspiration: You Are Not Alone

 So, some good news… sourcing data and creating an effective piece of data visualisation (data vis) to go with it doesn’t necessarily require suffering in silence.
 The website informationisbeautiful.net is one fantastic Pinterest-esque tool at your fingertips, filled with creative data vis inspiration and guidance.